 Conflicting Interests

 There’s a tension between the different interests of companies involved in the mobile industry.
-Apple want to make things more proprietary and closed, while Google wants to keep things accessible and open.
+Apple wants to make things more proprietary and closed, while Google wants to keep things accessible and open.
 Mobile, being very personal, will play a big part in this struggle.

 Back in the present, if you’re interested in how catering to your mobile audience can help grow your business then get in touch with us today.
 You can also read more on the importance of UX and website usability across all platforms.